diamante0018/MW3ServerFreezer/README.md

 ## Compile from source

-- Clone the Git repo.
-Do NOT download it as ZIP, that won't work.
+- Install [Visual Studio 2022][vs-link] and enable `Desktop development with C++`
+- Install [Premake5][premake5-link] and add it to your system PATH
+- Clone this repository using [Git][git-link]
-- Update the submodules and run `premake5 vs2022` or simply use the delivered `generate.bat`.
+- Update the submodules using ``git submodule update --init --recursive``
+- Run Premake with the option ``premake5 vs2022`` (Visual Studio 2022).
+No other build systems are supported.
-- Build via solution file in `build\mw3-server-freezer.sln`.
+- Build the project via the solution file in `build\mw3-server-freezer.sln`.

+Only the Win32 platform is supported.
+Do not attempt to build for Windows ARM 64 or x64.

 ## Commands